fbpx

 Challenges Include:

-• Lower Sale Price: Homes sold “as is” generally fetch lower prices than those that have been updated or repaired.
+1. Lower Sale Price: Homes that are sold “as is” typically have lower sale prices than those that have been fixed or updated.

 Skipping the Inspection: Is It a Good Idea?